 Sex-focused Freud and his psychoanalytic theory make an appearance.
 The series also includes a book called Freud Wars, which I’ve since read, but that’s coming up in another review.

 A wide range of theoretical perspectives are covered, such as learning theory (including behaviourism, classical conditioning, Skinner’s work on reinforcement and punishment, and Bandura’s ideas around imitation and modelling) and humanistic psychology (à la Maslow and Rogers).
 I’d heard of gestalt psychology, but never actually knew what it was, and the book explains that it’s the idea the whole is greater than the sum of its parts, and it also incorporates our tendency to always search for meaning as well as perception and illusions.
 Again, it’s material you may have heard before, but I appreciated the big picture overview.

 It also looks at the key areas of psychology: developmental, social, comparative, and individual differences.

 It covered a lot of different topics, but there was nothing overwhelming about it, and there were no frills or unnecessary details.
 It’s like the Coles Notes/Cliffs Notes version of an intro to psych class.

 I thought this book was interesting, informative, and fun.
-I like the series, and have downloaded a couple more titles besides wars.
+I like the series, and I’ve downloaded a couple more titles.
 Learning is fun!

-Introducing Psychology: A Graphic Guide is available on Amazon.
+Introducing Psychology: A Graphic Guide is available on Amazon (affiliate link).
 In Canada, at least, it’s available free through Prime Reading (even if you don’t have Kindle Unlimited).